-The Board does not endorse any of Prescience Point's nominees.
-Prescience Point's business proposals are substantially similar to the ones set forth in this Proxy Statement, and in the case of the Company's Proposals 5 and 6, Prescience Point has included in its preliminary proxy statement the Company's formulation of those proposals rather than the versions from the Prescience Nomination Notice (as defined below).
-As such, the Board unanimously recommends that you vote FOR the election of each of the Board's nominees and FOR each of the proposals set forth in this Proxy Statement on the WHITE proxy card or WHITE voting instructions form, as applicable.
-The Board strongly urges you to DISCARD any GOLD proxy card sent to you by or on behalf of the Prescience Group.
+The Board does not endorse any of Prescience Point's nominees, and Prescience Point's two business proposals are substantially similar to Proposal 5 and 6 set forth in this Proxy Statement.
+Because of these two factors, the Board unanimously recommends that you vote FOR the election of each of the Board's nominees and FOR each of the proposals set forth in this Proxy Statement on the WHITE proxy card or WHITE voting instructions form, as applicable.
+The Board strongly urges you to discard any GOLD proxy card sent to you by or on behalf of the Prescience Group.
 Voting to "withhold" with respect to any of Prescience Point's nominees on a GOLD proxy card sent to you by or on behalf of the Prescience Group is not the same as voting FOR the Board's nominees because a vote to "withhold" with respect to any of Prescience Point's nominees on the GOLD proxy card will revoke any WHITE proxy you may have previously submitted.